-Mathematics/Science Concentration (EB42)
+Mathematics/Science Concentration (EB42) Associate in Arts Degree

 The goal of this program is to prepare science and mathematics majors to transfer to a baccalaureate degree program.
 Students have the opportunity to explore their interests and meet their first- and second-year program requirements in mathematics, science, computer science, humanities, and social science courses.
 Students are advised to review the requirements of the transfer institution prior to course selection.